metabrainz/musicbrainz-server/RELEASING.md

 2. On the git branches merge step, to update the `beta` branch with the changes from the `master` branch, merge `master` into `beta` (with `git merge --log=876423 --no-ff master`) and push to `beta`.
-   (Skip this, of course, if you're just deploying changes pushed directly to the `bet`a branch.)
+   (Skip this, of course, if you're just deploying changes pushed directly to the `beta` branch.)

 3. On the [build Docker images step](#build-docker-images), enter `beta` for _IMAGE_BRANCH_ when doing “Build with Parameters”.